TITLE 77: PUBLIC HEALTH

 Epilepsy − a chronic symptom of cerebral dysfunction, characterized by recurrent attacks, involving changes in the state of consciousness, sudden in onset, and of brief duration.
 Many attacks are accompanied by a seizure in which the person falls involuntarily.

-Existing Long-Term Care Facility − any facility initially licensed as a health care facility or approved for construction by the Department, or any facility initially licensed or operated by any other agency of the State of Illinois, prior to March 1, 1980.
-Existing long-term care facilities shall meet the design and construction standards for existing facilities for the level of long-term care for which the license (new or renewal) is to be granted.
+Existing Facility − any facility initially licensed as a health care facility or approved for construction by the Department, or any facility initially licensed or operated by any other agency of the State of Illinois, prior to January 1, 2022.
+Existing facilities shall meet the design and construction standards for existing facilities for the level of long-term care for which the license (new or renewal) is to be granted.

 A home, institution, or other place operated by the federal government or agency thereof, or by the State of Illinois other than homes, institutions, or other places operated by or under the authority of the Illinois Department of Veterans' Affairs;

-A hospital, sanitarium, or other institution whose principal activity or business is the diagnosis, care, and treatment of human illness through the maintenance and operation as organized facilities therefor, which is required to be licensed under the Hospital Licensing Act [210 ILCS 85];
+A hospital, sanitarium, or other institution whose principal activity or business is the diagnosis, care, and treatment of human illness through the maintenance and operation as organized facilities therefor, which is required to be licensed under the Hospital Licensing Act;

-Any "community living facility" as defined in the Community Living Facilities Licensing Act [210 ILCS 35];
+Any "community living facility" as defined in the Community Living Facilities Licensing Act;

 Any nursing home or sanatorium operated solely by and for persons who rely exclusively upon treatment by spiritual means through prayer, in accordance with the creed or tenets of any well-recognized church or religious denomination.
 However, such nursing home or sanatorium shall comply with all local laws and rules relating to sanitation and safety;

-Any facility licensed by the Department of Human Services as a community-integrated living arrangement as defined in the Community-Integrated Living Arrangements Licensure and Certification Act [210 ILCS 135];
+Any facility licensed by the Department of Human Services as a community-integrated living arrangement as defined in the Community-Integrated Living Arrangements Licensure and Certification Act;

-Any supportive residence licensed under the Supportive Residences Licensing Act [210 ILCS 65];
+Any supportive residence licensed under the Supportive Residences Licensing Act;

-Any supportive living facility in good standing with the demonstration project established under Section 5-5.01a of the Illinois Public Aid Code [305 ILCS 5/5-5.01a];
+Any supportive living facility in good standing with the program established under Section 5-5.01a of the Illinois Public Aid Code, except only for purposes of the employment of persons in accordance with Section 3-206.01 of the Act;

-Any assisted living or shared housing establishment licensed under the Assisted Living and Shared Housing Act [210 ILCS 9];
+Any assisted living or shared housing establishment licensed under the Assisted Living and Shared Housing Act, except only for purposes of the employment of persons in accordance with Section 3-206.01 of the Act;

-An Alzheimer's disease management center alternative health care model licensed under the Alternative Health Care Delivery Act [210 ILCS 3]; or
+An Alzheimer's disease management center alternative health care model licensed under the Alternative Health Care Delivery Act;

-A facility licensed under the MR/DD Community Care Act.
+A facility licensed under the ID/DD Community Care Act;

 Financial Responsibility − having sufficient assets to provide adequate services such as: staff, heat, laundry, foods, supplies, and utilities for at least a two-month period of time.